nachocab/leanback/README.md

 # Leanback

-Leanback is a way to visualize longitudinal data interactively

-# Motivation
-Leanback was built to overcome the limitations of static heatmaps.
+Leanback is a way to visualize longitudinal data interactively.
+It was built to overcome the limitations of static heatmaps.
+The main advantage of adding a parallel coordinates plot, is that lines are a more intuitive way to make comparisons than comparing different shades of color in a heatmap.

 # Usage